 They are each independent legal bodies and are funded by a mixture of donations and, in some places, government subsidies.

 There are 11 L’Arche communities in Britain, ranging from South Wales to the Highlands of Scotland.
-The first opened in Kent in 1974 at the instigation of Thérèse Vanier, the brother of the founder.
+The first opened in Kent in 1974 at the instigation of Thérèse Vanier, the sister of the founder.

 Thérèse Vanier was a pioneering doctor, committed Catholic, and the first consultant haematologist in the UK.
 Her friend, the nurse Cicely Saunders, is often credited with creating the modern hospice movement in Britain.

 After resigning from her clinical practice at St Thomas’s Hospital in central London in the early 1970s, Thérèse Vanier worked at Saunders’s first hospice, while also helping to start the first British L’Arche community in a village near Canterbury.

 In 2014, more than 20 years after Jean Vanier’s spiritual mentor Thomas Philippe died, two women came forward to tell L’Arche and the Catholic Church that Philippe had sexually abused them.

 An inquiry by the church concluded Philippe was “the perpetrator of abusive sexual behaviour towards adult women”, often explaining away his actions by alluding to mystical spiritual practices.
 He also intimidated his victims into staying quiet.